Shoot a Monkey – Meaning, Usage & Examples

 Have you ever been in a mess where things just fall apart?
 Malfunctioning devices and untimely disruptions can make “Shoot a monkey” the perfect phrase to voice frustration.
 This saying is handy when tiny bugs ruin a picnic or when you hit a snag at work.
 It’s a polite way to express annoyance.

-Related: Cut to the Quick Idiom Definition
+Related: On the Straight and Narrow Idiom Definition

 Let’s say your presentation stops because the projector breaks.
 Saying “Shoot a monkey” instead of getting mad helps keep things calm.
 Here are times when the phrase fits well: